staempfli/magento2-builder-tool/README.md

 `magento2-builder-tool` is a tool to setup local environments for your Magento2 projects by executing one command.
 No Docker, no Vagrant needed but it is also compatible inside those virtualised setups.
 Database, Apache/Nginx configuration and everything else are created automatically for each project.
 You can even use `sync` mode to get server data copied locally.

-Do you know [Laravel Valet](https://github.com/laravel/valet)?
-That is quite the same but for Magento2.

 This tool is also meant for `CI` environments to automate the step of creating the build.
 You can use it to get your project generated before executing the tests.

 What this tool does for you: